-2. Launch Calibre and add your EPUB from the Add Books icon in the toolbar.
-Calibre will copy the EPUB into the default library location (the one you set when installing; you can change it clicking on the Books icon in the toolbar) and then add it in the library.
+- Launch Calibre and add your EPUB from the Add Books icon in the toolbar.
+Calibre will copy the EPUB into the default library location (the one you set when installing; you can change it by clicking on the Books icon in the toolbar) and then add it to the library.

-3. From the library, right click the EPUB in question and select Convert books then Convert individually.
+- From the library, right-click the EPUB in question and select Convert books then Convert individually.

-If you’re converting many EPUBs in bulk, select all of them (Ctrl + A), right-click and select Convert books then Bulk convert.
+- If you wish to convert many EPUBs in bulk, select all of them first, then right-click and select Convert books > Bulk convert.

 Configure the PDF OutPut

-Before changing anything here consider on what device you intend to read the PDF on.
+Before changing anything in the PDF output page, first consider on what device you intend to read the PDF on.
 If it’s on an e-book reader (Kindle, iPad, tablet etc.) then it’s probably wise that you choose a device specific profile so that everything, from page sizes to margins, is taken care of for you.

-On the other hand if you intend to read in on a computer with use the Default Profile which optimizes the output for larger displays, specifically a resolution of 1600×1200 in the latest Calibre version.
+On the other hand, if you intend to read in on a computer then use the Default Profile which optimizes the output for larger displays, specifically a resolution of 1600×1200 in the latest Calibre version.

 This way the PDF will look good on your device, and you won’t have to resort to zooming to fit the PDF on the display.